smiIey999/smiley-executor/README.md

-# This is a Executor for the game Vortex this will be a App soon once Vortex is a app this executor will be a ap aswell
+# This is a Executor for the game Vortex this will be a App soon once Vortex is a app this executor will be a app aswell

 # This Executor will have Weekly or Daily Updates